pesu-dev/pesuacademy/.github/CONTRIBUTING.md

 ## 🛠️ Development Environment Setup

-This section provides instructions for setting up your development environment to work on the auth project.
+This section provides instructions for setting up your development environment to work on the PESUAcademy project.
 We recommend using a virtual environment to manage dependencies and avoid conflicts with other projects.
 You can use either `conda` or `uv` for this purpose.